 If this lawsuit survives early attempts at dismissal based on the above waivers its game on.
 The suggestions of a long running doping conspiracy going back to the TRT Era will open the door to a broad and ugly discovery process.

-I suspect if this claim survives summary dismissal attempts Zuffa will be motivated to reach settlement before the sport’s TRT Era and in-house doping waivers are exposed under the bright spotlights of the judiciary.
+I suspect if this claim survives a motion to dismiss Zuffa will be motivated to reach settlement before the sport’s TRT Era and in-house doping waivers are exposed under the bright spotlights of the judiciary.
 The harm that such a process can cause their brand, even if the lawsuit is successfully defeated, can greatly outweigh the short term pain of a prompt and confidential settlement.